huggingface/diffusers/docs/source/en/optimization/torch2.0.md

 ## Notes

-* Follow [this PR](https://github.com/huggingface/diffusers/pull/3313) for more details on the environment used for conducting the benchmarks.
+* Follow this [PR](https://github.com/huggingface/diffusers/pull/3313) for more details on the environment used for conducting the benchmarks.
-* For the IF pipeline and batch sizes > 1, we only used a batch size of >1 in the first IF pipeline for text-to-image generation and NOT for upscaling.
-So, that means the two upscaling pipelines received a batch size of 1.
+* For the DeepFloyd IF pipeline where batch sizes > 1, we only used a batch size of > 1 in the first IF pipeline for text-to-image generation and NOT for upscaling.
+That means the two upscaling pipelines received a batch size of 1.

 *Thanks to [Horace He](https://github.com/Chillee) from the PyTorch team for their support in improving our support of `torch.compile()` in Diffusers.*